 English Translation: " Niger.
 Decrease in SONIDEP's Sales caused by fraud " ...
 SONIDEP experiences at this moment a decrease in its sales ranging between 14 and 20% due to the intensification of fraud the Director-General, Amadou Dioffo has announced ...

-There are many other articles in the internet on the same theme and some of the estimates of the extent of fraud are higher.
+There are many other INTERNET articles on the same theme and some of the estimates of the extent of fraud are higher.